 Have you ever considered how animations like Chicken Run and Shaun the Sheep manage to capture hearts and achieve tremendous success?
 These cherished works utilize a unique animation idea & technique called Claymation.
 Also referred to as clay animation, Claymation is a form of stop-motion animation that involves creating characters and objects from moldable materials like clay or plasticine.
 The feature films and television shows produced with this technique have not only achieved remarkable financial success but have also endeared themselves to audiences worldwide.

 What sets Claymation apart is its distinct tactile quality, allowing animators to create characters that feel both relatable and whimsical.
 This hands-on approach to animation fosters a unique charm that resonates with viewers of all ages.
 Each frame of Claymation is painstakingly created, resulting in a visual style that feels warm and inviting.
-In this article, we’ll delve into this captivating animation style and highlight some standout feature films and TV series crafted through Claymation, showcasing the artistry and creativity that bring these delightful stories to life.
+In this article, we’ll delve into this captivating animation style and highlight some standout feature films and TV series created through Claymation, showcasing the artistry and creativity that bring these delightful stories to life.

 How is Clay Animation Created?
 Understanding the Process Behind It